13 Best Small Towns in Maine

 Small towns along the coast attract tourists for their rich maritime history and beauty, and many artists live or summer in these communities.
 Craft shops and galleries are abundant.

 Inland, visitors will find seemingly limitless opportunities for outdoor adventure.
-Some of the smaller ski resorts are an excellent option for families with kids just learning, and there are even more places to find cross-country ski trails and snowshoeing.
-Hiking trails of all lengths and levels of difficulty can be found throughout the state, including the Appalachian Trail, and Maine's plentiful lakes provide opportunities for a variety of freshwater recreation.
+Some of the smaller ski towns are an excellent option for families with kids just learning, and there are even more places to find cross-country ski trails and snowshoeing.
+Small towns also provide access to some of the best hiking trails, including the Appalachian Trail.

-For ideas on the best places to visit in this scenic state, see our list of the top small towns in Maine.
+For ideas on the places to visit in this scenic state, see our list of the best small towns in Maine.

 The seaside town of Rockland is located almost halfway up Maine's coast, about 80 miles north of Portland and a two-hour drive from Boston.
 Historic downtown Rockland has a great Main Street with shops, restaurants, and galleries that feature local artists and artisans.

 Anyone visiting Rockland should allow time to see the Maine Windjammer Fleet, a collection of historic sailing ships that call this port home.
 In addition to sightseeing cruises and multi-day sailing trips, the fleet gathers each July for a grand parade as the fleet sails along the Rockland Breakwater.

 One of Rockland's top attractions is the Farnsworth Art Museum, located downtown in a historic 19th-century building.
 It is home to over 10,000 works of art, including a large number of works by Jamie, Andrew, and N.C.
 Wyeth.
 Collections include paintings, sculpture, and a variety of other media.